 - Failing to timely provide treatment for Claimant's injuries

-- Failed to timely respond to trauma call
+- Failed to timely respond to a trauma call

 - Medical Negligence